Recession is a scary word for every business.

 So, be sure to budget funds for marketing (and the cost to create a strong presence online) and do your best to stay in front of your customers.
 Here are a few ideas to get you started…

 - Send regular, content-rich emails to the current customers on your mailing list.
+Be sure those emails consistently and properly reflect your company’s brand identity.

 - Follow up with prospects who’ve ghosted you.

-- Check-in on the past customers you haven’t heard from in a while and make them a compelling offer to win back lost customers.
+- Check in on the past customers you haven’t heard from in a while and make them a compelling offer to win back lost customers.

 - Place online retargeting ads to draw prospects back in.